jlportman3/netflow-onprem/README.md

 **_If you are a current Sonar customer, and you need assistance with any part of this process, please don't hesitate to reach out to support@sonar.software for help.
 We are more than happy to assist!_**

-The instructions that follow have been tested running Ubuntu 24.04 LTS release but should support any operating system capable of running Docker properly.
+The instructions that follow have been tested thoroughly running Ubuntu 24.04 LTS release, but should support any operating system capable of running Docker properly.
 This host system should be dedicated to the Netflow On Premise processing and not shared with other services.

+---
+We have verified that the install process completes with the following other operating systems, though they have not all been as thoroughly tested as the recommended one (Ubuntu 24.04 LTS):
+- Ubuntu 18.04 (Bionic Beaver), Ubuntu 20.04 (Focal Fossa), Ubuntu 22.04 (Jammy Jellyfish)
+- Debian 10 (Buster), Debian 11 (Bullseye), Debian 12 (Bookworm)

+Some of these operating systems are no longer receiving support and updates!

+---

 ```
 WARNING: